 - Form the rolls: Start by rolling the dough out into a large rectangle on a lightly floured surface (image 5).
 Spread the filling evenly over the dough leaving one edge clear (image 6), then roll it up long side to long side.
 Cut it into 12 even pieces.

-- Second rest: Sit the rolls, cut side up, in a greased 9×13 inch tray, then let them rest until they’re about 1.5 times the size again (image 7&8).
+- Second rest: Sit the rolls, cut side up, in a greased 9×13 inch tray, then let them rest until they’re about 1.5 times the size again (images 7&8).

 - Bake: Brush the dough with egg yolk, then bake for 22-24 minutes until golden.

-- Make the caramel: This is truly easy, I promise.
+- Quick Caramel Sauce: This is truly easy, I promise.
 Place the sugar, water and butter in a clean pan (image 9), then cook over medium heat until all dissolved.
 Let it bubble for a minute before adding the rest of the ingredients (image 10), then let it bubble for another 3 minutes until nice and thick.

 Tips and Variations

 - Warming the milk: You’ll only warm a little of the milk while melting the butter.
 The rest of the milk is added to it to cool it to a warm temperature rather than hot, which could kill the yeast.

 - You can knead the dough in a stand mixer with a dough hook attached for roughly 6-7 minutes until the dough is smooth and elastic (it will bounce back when you lightly press your finger into it).

 - To knead by hand, mix all the ingredients in a bowl first.
 Turn it out onto a clean surface and knead for 10-12 minutes by folding and press it over and over.
 This is a sticky dough, please resist the urge to add extra flour.
 It’s a better idea to use a bench scraper in one hand to lift the dough, and then knead with the other.
 It will eventually stop sticking to the benchtop as it becomes more elastic.